About NWETA

 Our Mission

-NwETA develops training and testing software that is effective with people from all cultures and at all organizational levels, including those with no computer experience or education.
-We have developed cTRAIN, interactive computer-based software, the Behavioral Assessment and Research System (BARS) testing software and the 9BUTTON response interface hardware.
+NwETA develops assessment, training and testing software that is effective with people from all cultures and at all organizational levels, including those with no computer experience or education.

 Our Values

 We are committed to producing superior computer-based training and testing software that is effective with every person in an organization, including those with little or no education or computer experience.
-We meld occupational safety and health training with skills training.
+We meld occupational safety and health training with wellness, well-being and skills training.
 For safety and health information and skills, every person must be effectively trained to criterion, and that is our goal in every training experience.
-Our testing software is similarly aimed at the entire range of people who might be exposure to neurotoxic chemicals, especially those with limited or no education.
+Our BARS assessment software is similarly aimed at the entire range of people who might be exposure to neurotoxic chemicals, especially those with limited or no education.

-Expertise: Grants, research and publication, training content development.
+Expertise: Research design and publication, training content development.

-Expertise: Grants, research design and analysis, research operations and delivery of training in organizations.
+Expertise: Research design and analysis, research operations and delivery of training in organizations.

 Expertise: Research design and analysis, training content development.

-• storzbach_.jpgDan Storzbach, PhD, is a neuropsychologist who has worked extensively with our behavioral testing system, BARS.
+• storzbach_.jpgDan Storzbach, PhD, is a neuropsychologist who has worked extensively with NwETA’s behavioral neurotoxicity testing system, BARS.
 His research with our team has been directed to the assessment of Air Force fuelers and Gulf War veterans.

 Expertise: Research design and analysis.